 I also host family holidays and when 1 or 2 people start bringing their friends, everyone thinks they have the right to do it.
 The numbers keep growing and my house isn't all that big.

 On the gift cards I know where you are coming from.
 Because of the economy and some of my relatives losing their homes and/or jobs, several of them are in bad financial shape.
 People are proud so if you try to hand them money or a gift card, most people won't take it even if they need it unless there a reason, like a birthday.
-I can see where prizes can be one way of getting money to them.

 My suggestion is that before Christmas you could put everyone's name in a hat and have someone else draw out 3 of the names.
 At the party, you could tell them -- I put your names in a hat and what's his name drew 3 names, then I would give those 3 people the gift cards.

 It's Christmas, there is no reason that one should be ashamed to accept a gift.
 I would forgo the $10 prizes at the game, and just give everyone who wins something the same type of prize.
 Give the $10 gift cards to those you have in mind as a gift from you during the gift-giving time when other gifts are handed out.
 A great way to save face for everyone concerned.
 Surely guests who were not invited by the host and hostess do not expect gifts and will be satisfied with the "prizes" they won.